 The Carpentarian Pseudantechinus is a small marsupial carnivore which hunts for insects and small animals among rugged rocky country at night.
-The species is only found at a handful of sites in the Gulf of Carpentaria and north-western Queensland, and most of the recent mainland records are from AWC’s Pungalina-Seven Emu Wildlife Sanctuary.
+The species is only found at a handful of sites in the Gulf of Carpentaria and north-western Queensland, with most of the recent Northern Territory mainland records from AWC’s Pungalina-Seven Emu Wildlife Sanctuary.

 Pungalina-Seven Emu is the only mainland protected area in which the species occurs.
 AWC carries out prescribed burning to reduce the occurrence of late dry season fires which damage the structure of ground cover vegetation.
 AWC ecologists conduct targeted monitoring of this species at a number of sites on Pungalina–Seven Emu.
 Our land management aims to limit the impact of feral cats by maintaining healthy ground cover and a stable dingo population.

 The rocky country inhabited by the Carpentarian Pseudantechinus affords it some protection from cats and shelter from wildfire, which pose the greatest threats to the species.

 The Carpentarian Pseudantechinus weighs just 15 -25 grams, and grows to 70 – 90 mm long, with a distinctive reddish tail 60 -75 mm long.
 It has a long, pointed nose, buff-brown fur above with paler eye-rings, large squarish ears, rufous patches behind the ears and paler fur on the underside.
 In good conditions, this species puts on condition bystoring fat in its tail – which can come become quite carrot-shaped.